 For more information, check out the ACVIM Consensus Statement on Leptospirosis here.

 References available upon request.
-Copyright, VETgirl, LLC 2014.
+Copyright, VETgirl 2014.